MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/experimentation-keys.md

 - Higher Conversion Rate
 - Lower Churn Rate

-## Experiment's trustworthiness is a must
+## Experiment's trustworthiness is Important

 An experiment's trustworthiness is equated by the Statistical Significance of the experiment results.
 An experiment is said to be have statistical significance, or be statistically significant, if it is likely not caused by chance.